devrodmastria/vopio-android/README.md

 **Vision**: to make on-campus college lectures truly accessible to students and professors who struggle to keep up with verbal communication.

-**Scope**: This mobile app is being developed as part of my startup project at TechTown Detroit.
+**Scope**: This mobile app is being developed as part of my project at TechTown Detroit and with advising from Lawrence Tech University Professor Oriehi Destiny.

 **SRS**: Software Requirements Specification document available upon request.